 A major key signature (3 sharps)

 A major has three sharps: F♯, C♯, and G♯.
-It's one of the most common keys in classical, jazz, and pop music, used in pieces from Mozart's Clarinet Concerto to countless guitar songs.
+It's one of the most common keys in classical, jazz, and pop music; Mozart's Clarinet Concerto, K. 622 is in A major, and the key turns up in countless guitar songs.
+Its relative minor is F♯ minor.

 E major key signature (4 sharps)

 E major has four sharps: F♯, C♯, G♯, and D♯.
-It's a favorite key for guitar because the open strings align well with the scale.
+It's a favorite key for guitar because the open strings line up well with the scale.
+Its relative minor is C♯ minor.

 B major key signature (5 sharps)